ESPNU

-ESPNU is an American multinational digital cable and satellite sports television channel owned by ESPN Inc., a joint venture between the Walt Disney Company (which owns a controlling 80% stake) and Hearst Communications (which owns the remaining 20%).
-The channel is primarily dedicated to coverage of college athletics, and is also used as an additional outlet for general ESPN programming.
+ESPNU is an American multinational digital cable and satellite sports television channel owned by ESPN, a joint venture between the Walt Disney Company (which owns a controlling 72% stake via indirect subsidiary ABC Inc.), Hearst Communications (which owns 18%) and the National Football League (which owns 10%).
+The channel is primarily dedicated to coverage of college athletics and is also used as an additional outlet for general ESPN programming.
 ESPNU is based alongside its sister networks at ESPN's headquarters in Bristol, Connecticut.

 As of November 2023, ESPNU is available to approximately 36,000,000 pay television households in the United States, down from its 2014 peak of 75,000,000 households.

 History

 The network was launched on March 4, 2005, with its first broadcast originating from the site of Gallagher-Iba Arena on the Oklahoma State University campus in Stillwater, Oklahoma.
 The network's first live event was a semifinal game of the Ohio Valley Conference men's basketball tournament between Southeast Missouri State University and Eastern Kentucky University.
 The network was launched as a response to rival College Sports Television (CSTV) (now CBS Sports Network).
 ESPN was also being investigated by the U.S. Justice Department on allegations of "warehousing" collegiate sporting events from certain conferences, or signing a deal with a conference for all their games, but only televising a small number and not allowing the conference to make other arrangements for television broadcasts.

 ESPN and XOS Technologies entered into a partnership for college athletics websites to compete directly with CSTV's growing internet presence.
 On August 28, 2006, ESPNU launched a new SportsCenter spin-off focusing entirely on college sports.
 The program, SportsCenterU, was originally scheduled to be broadcast from ESPN's headquarters in Bristol, Connecticut.
 However, ESPN instead chose to originate the show from Charlotte.
 Mike Hall was the program's lead anchor until August 2007, when he left for the new Big Ten Network.
 He was replaced by Mike Gleason and Lowell Galindo.
 The two are joined on-set by color commentators that vary depending on the sports season.

 The same day as SportsCenterUs debut, ESPNU launched the website ESPNU.com.
 The site included live-streaming of college sports events, a multimedia player dedicated to college sports, podcasts and ESPN Motion clips of studio programming from the ESPNU television network.